Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 - Calculate ``age_years`` feature – rounded age in years.
 For this task, select people aged from 60 to 64 inclusive.
 - Cholesterol level categories in the figure and in our data are different.
 In the figure, the values of ``cholesterol`` feature are as follows: 4 mmol/l $\rightarrow$ 1, 5-7 mmol/l $\rightarrow$ 2, 8 mmol/l $\rightarrow$ 3.

 **Question 1.5.
 (2 points).
-Calculate fractions of ill people (with CVD) in two segments described above.
-What's the quotient of these two fractions?**
+Calculate fractions of ill people (with CVD) in the two groups of people described in the task.
+What's the ratio of these two fractions?**

 1. 1
 2. 2